 For yesterday’s breakfast, I used leftover mashed potatoes to make these mashed potato pancakes.

 This is an easy recipe!
-We had a boatload of mashed potatoes leftover from Thanksgiving and this was a quick, easy way to use them up.
-I was worried that they would stick, but my non-stick pan worked really well (it’s new).
+We had a boatload of mashed potatoes left over from Thanksgiving, and this was a quick, easy way to use them up.
+I was worried that they would stick, but my non-stick pan worked well (it’s new).

 Vegan Potato Pancakes from Mashed Potatoes

-This mashed potato pancakes vegan recipe is perfect for when you have leftover mashed potatoes and don’t know what to do with them.
-And, it’s a great way to transform them and get an entirely new purpose.
+This vegan mashed potato pancake recipe is perfect for when you have leftover mashed potatoes and don’t know what to do with them.
+It’s a great way to transform them and give them an entirely new purpose.

-However, mashed potatoes can keep for a few days with proper storage.
-Check out this article to find out how to get the most out of your mashed potatoes.
+However, mashed potatoes can be refrigerated for about two to three days.
+Keep them in an airtight container so they don’t oxidize.
 This is great for those who might want to wait a few days before having potatoes again.

-What’s also great about this is that these are eggless mashed potato pancakes!
-A vegan and plant based delight.
+What’s also great about these is that they are eggless mashed potato pancakes—a vegan and plant-based delight.

-First, in this vegan mashed potato cakes recipe, I highly recommend using a non-stick pan.
-This prevents the pancakes from sticking, mine was new and it worked really well.
-And of course, we don’t use oil in our plant-based diet, so investing in a good pan will make preparing plant-based meals easier.
+First, I highly recommend using a non-stick pan in this vegan mashed potato cake recipe.
+This prevents the pancakes from sticking.
+Oil is not recommended for a whole food, plant-based diet, so investing in a good pan will make preparing plant-based meals easier.

 Take a look at a few more savory breakfast options: